We no longer do any machine work or labor but this information is still helpful.

 Connecting rod housing bores must be checked for roundness and

-does not meet specifications, it should be reconditioned by a
+bore does not meet specifications, it should be reconditioned

 3. CHECK MAIN BEARING BORES: